 This program is built to fit seamlessly with any existing organizational programs designed to build critical thinking.
 See additional information below regarding customizing your setup of this training tool.

-Population: Critical Thinking Course Pack is calibrated for college level undergraduates and college prep students
+Population: Critical Thinking Course Pack is calibrated for college undergraduates and college prep students.

 Administration: Administer at any time, in any location.

-Support Material: The CT-Course User Manual includes an expert discussion about effective strategies for developing students’ critical thinking, information about how to guide students in their use of the learning modules, and information for the instructor on how to interpret assessment scores.
+Support Material: The CT-Course Instructor’s Guide includes an expert discussion about effective strategies for developing students’ critical thinking, information about how to guide students in their use of the learning modules, and information for the instructor on how to interpret assessment scores.

 - Untimed, self-paced, (typically 45-70 minutes per) for the various learning modules selected by the trainer or the participate to use.

-- Timed 50 minutes to complete the critical thinking skills strategies pretest
+- Timed 50 minutes to complete the Critical Thinking Strategies reasoning skills pretest

-- Timed 25 minutes to complete the key critical thinking mindset pretest
+- Timed 25 minutes to complete the Critical Thinking Keys mindset pretest

-Currently Available Languages: All 18 of the IDP training modules are available in English, French, and Spanish.
-Each participants selects the language which is most comfortable for himself or herself.
-The Critical Thinking Keys & Strategies assessment is available currently in English.
+Currently Available Languages: All 20 of the IDP training modules are available in English, French, and Spanish.
+Each participant selects the language which is most comfortable for himself or herself.
+The Critical Thinking Keys & Strategies assessment is available currently in English and Spanish.

 Topics Covered by the Learning Modules: (Detailed descriptions are on the “metrics” tab.):